1491: The Untold Story of the Americas Before Columbus

-"1491: The Untold Story of the Americas Before Columbus" is an eight-episode docu-drama television mini-series based on The New York Times best-selling book "1491: New Revelations of the Americas Before Columbus" by Charles C. Mann (Knopf, 2005).
-It was co-produced in Canada by Aarrow Productions (Victoria, BC) and Animiki See Digital Production Inc. (Winnipeg, Manitoba) and first aired in Canada on the Aboriginal Peoples Television Network in 2017.
+1491: The Untold Story of the Americas Before Columbus is an eight-episode docudrama television miniseries based on The New York Times best-selling book 1491: New Revelations of the Americas Before Columbus by Charles C. Mann (Knopf, 2005).

+Background

+The miniseries was co-produced in Canada by Aarrow Productions (Victoria, British Columbia) and Animiki See Digital Production Inc. (Winnipeg, Manitoba) and first aired in Canada on the Aboriginal Peoples Television Network (APTN) in 2017.
 Filming took place in Canada, the United States, Mexico and Peru and its creation involved over 400 Indigenous cast and crew members.

 Through dramatic re-enactment, narrator voice-overs and interviews with leading Indigenous scholars, the series illustrates that before the arrival of Columbus in the Americas the Western Hemisphere was heavily populated with Indigenous societies which were highly advanced in agriculture, astronomy, architecture, governance, medicine, technology, science, trade and art.
 Specific examples are shown from eight geographic regions covering the entirety of North and South America.
 Presented from an Indigenous perspective, the series follows a timeline from 20,000 years ago to 1491.